 Chocolate shavings

 They might look or sound like an afterthought, something that is added just to make the top of the pie look prettier, but it's not.
-When you bite into this pie you'll realize that the subtle flavor the semisweet chocolate adds is a big part of this banoffee pie experience.
+When you bite into this pie, you'll realize that the subtle flavor the semisweet chocolate adds is a big part of this banoffee pie experience.
 So I recommend you don't omit it.

 - To make the chocolate shavings, it's best that the chocolate block be at room temperature.
-I use a kitchen knife and thinly slice it, but you can also use a vegetable peeler.
+I use a kitchen knife and thinly slice it, creating different sizes of shards and shavings, and that's the beauty of it.
+A vegetable peeler also works.
 Or make chocolate curls instead of shavings.
-You have to hold the chocolate in one hand and peel like you would a potato, but your hand will start to melt the chocolate quickly.
-Or leave it on a flat surface and shave or peel it.
+You have to hold the chocolate in one hand and peel it like a potato; your hand will start to melt the chocolate quickly, so it can be tricky.
+Alternatively, leave it flat and shave or peel it before it softens.

-But it's your choice of course.
+- Chocolate chips: they don't work as well, in my opinion, because they are too clumsy.
+But it's your choice, of course.
 You might try it with chocolate chips and love it!
 If you're going this route, I suggest sprinkling them on top of the dulce de leche.

-- Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+This will make the process so much easier.

 Related recipes you might like: